• Training

 So why then hasn’t every organization introduced video into its learning organization?
 And why then do so many businesses resist doing more with video, choosing to invest ever more in travel costs and physical classrooms rather than shareable, scalable video training?

-Still — there isn’t a trainer we’ve met that doesn’t have a [digital] notebook filled with great ideas for how to use technology to deliver more and better training.
+Still, there isn’t a trainer we’ve met who doesn’t have a [digital] notebook filled with great ideas for using technology to deliver more and better training.

-The good news is, you aren’t alone — and industry analysts have done research that confirms video technology is helping companies train smarter.
+The good news is you aren’t alone.
+Industry analysts have conducted research that confirms video technology is helping companies train smarter.

 Claire Schooley of Forrester Research recommends that every HR and L&D team consider all the opportunities technology offers as they look for new and innovative ways to share information.